Providence College: Notable alumni

 A number of prominent local and national politicians and judges are Providence College alumni.
 Former United States Senator from Connecticut Chris Dodd graduated in 1966 with a Bachelor of Arts degree in English literature, while his father, Thomas J. Dodd, also a long-serving U.S. Senator from Connecticut, graduated in 1930 with a degree in philosophy.
 Former United States Representative from Rhode Island Patrick J. Kennedy, the son of former United States Senator Ted Kennedy, earned a Bachelor of Science degree in 1991.

 In addition, 1963 graduate and star basketball player Raymond Flynn (Class of 1963) earned a Bachelor of Arts degree in education-social studies before serving as a three-term Mayor of Boston and the United States Ambassador to the Holy See.
 Six-term Mayor of Chicago Richard M. Daley graduated in 1964 from Providence College.
 Former United States Attorney General, United States Senator from Rhode Island, and Governor of Rhode Island J. Howard McGrath was a 1926 graduate of the college.

 In athletics, two Basketball Hall of Fame players or coaches have graduated from Providence College: Lenny Wilkens and John Thompson.
 In ice hockey, Olympic champion goalie Sara DeCosta, played for Providence as well as current NHL forward Brandon Tanev.
 As well as this, Inter Miami footballer and 2018 MLS Cup winner Julian Gressel graduated from Providence College.
 In addition, two-time NCAA Division I men's basketball tournament champion, former University of Florida men's basketball and current Chicago Bulls head coach Billy Donovan (Class of 1987), graduated from Providence College.

 Former Big East Conference commissioner John Marinatto (Class of 1979) is a Providence College graduate, while former Toronto Maple Leafs general manager Brian Burke (Class of 1977), former New Jersey Devils CEO/President and former Toronto Maple Leafs general manager and current New York Islander general manager Lou Lamoriello (Class of 1963), and Boston Celtics president Rich Gotham (Class of 1986) are also alumni.

-Actors John O'Hurley (Class of 1976), Matt Kinback (Class of 2007), film directors Peter Farrelly (Class of 1979) and James O'Brien (Class of 1992), actress and comedian Janeane Garofalo (Class of 1986) are graduates of Providence College, as are ESPN NBA and college basketball commentator Doris Burke (Class of 1987), and sports journalist Sean McAdam (Class of 1981).
+Actors John O'Hurley (Class of 1976), Matt Kinback (Class of 2007), film directors Peter Farrelly (Class of 1979) and James O'Brien (Class of 1992), Arn Chorn-Pond, actress and comedian Janeane Garofalo (Class of 1986) are graduates of Providence College, as are ESPN NBA and college basketball commentator Doris Burke (Class of 1987), and sports journalist Sean McAdam (Class of 1981).